thomergil/opnsense-ipsec-vpn/README.md

 Pretty much did exactly what it says on https://docs.opnsense.org/manual/how-tos/sslvpn_client.html with the added note that I checked "Redirect Gateway" to force all client traffic over the VPN.
 Furthermore, I used VPN → OpenVPN → Client Export to export the user's configuration as `.ovpn` file, which can be imported directly into [OpenVPN for Windows](https://openvpn.net/client-connect-vpn-for-windows/).

+You may be here looking to [migrate away from OPNsense OpenVPN](https://github.com/thomergil/opnsense-migrate-openvpn-legacy) legacy to the new configuration.

 ## Unrelated: Notes to self

 These are unrelated to the above.
 To fix slow bootup problems timing out on ahcich0: https://forum.opnsense.org/index.php?topic=15727.0; in short, add `# notrim` to the first real line in `/etc/fstab`.